Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Quasi-steady Accretion Disks in QPE Sources

 This expression for $H/r$ differs from the standard one for radiation pressure dominated disks (e.g., eq. \ref{eq:H_over_R}; \citealt{Shakura73}) by a factor of $(R_0/r)^{1/2} < 1$, because of the weaker dissipation exterior to $R_0$.
 The viscous time of the outer disk is thus

-For quasi-steady accretion rates given by eq. (\ref{eq:Mdoteq}) and corresponding source lifetimes of $\sim 10^{2-3}$ yrs (see \S \ref{sec:sd}) an outer edge of the disk of $R_{\rm out} \sim 300 \rg$ is plausible.
+Note that here $\dot{M}$ is the average mass-loss rate from the star but not the local viscous mass accretion rate at $r>R_0$.
+For a quasi-steady accretion rate $\dot{M}=\dot{M}_{\rm eq}$ given by eq. (\ref{eq:Mdoteq}) and corresponding source lifetimes of $\sim 10^{2-3}$ yrs (see \S \ref{sec:sd}), an outer edge of the disk of $R_{\rm out} \sim 100 \rg$ is plausible.
 If accretion disk winds remove angular momentum from the disk, the outer radius of the disk will be even smaller.

-The solid lines in Figure \ref{fig:SED} show the quiescent (between QPE) SED predicted by eq. (\ref{eq:diskTeff}) for typical QPE parameters in our models: $\Mh = 10^6 M_\odot$, $\dot M = 3 \times 10^{-3} \mspy$, and a few values of $R_0$ and $R_{\rm out}$.
-We also compare to a standard multi-color blackbody with $R_0\rightarrow\infty, R_{\rm out} \rightarrow \infty$.
+The solid lines in Fig. \ref{fig:SED} show the quiescent (between QPE) SED predicted by eq. (\ref{eq:diskTeff}) for typical QPE parameters in our models: $\Mh = 10^6 M_\odot$, $\dot M = 3 \times 10^{-3} \mspy$, and a few values of $R_0$ and $R_{\rm out}$.
+We also compare to a standard multicolor blackbody with $R_0\rightarrow\infty, R_{\rm out} \rightarrow \infty$.
 The key difference is that in disks fed at a finite radius $R_0$, the emission redward of the near-UV is suppressed.
 This suppression is by up to a factor of $\sim 3$ in the optical and by even more in the infrared.

 Figure \ref{fig:SED} also compares our predicted SEDs for the quiescent (between QPE) disk to the observations of QPE2 detected by eROSITA \citep{Arcodia2021}.
 This source is detected between QPEs using XMM-Newton, consistent with the presence of the quasi-steady accretion disk predicted by our models.
 Our effective temperature is slightly lower than the observations, but since the observations are on the Wien tail the flux is very sensitive to small uncertainties in the predicted temperature.
 Figure \ref{fig:SED} shows that our quiescent SED models are also consistent with the optical detections of QPE2 though it is likely that the latter are dominated by stellar continuum and so are upper limits on the accretion disk luminosity; higher spatial resolution observations to resolve out more of the stellar continuum would be valuable.
-Finally, the green dashed line in Figure \ref{fig:SED} shows our predicted QPE spectrum assuming $f_{\rm sh} = 0.01$ and $T_{\rm eff}$ from eq. (\ref{eq:TeffQPE2}).
+Finally, the green dashed line in Fig. \ref{fig:SED} shows our predicted QPE spectrum assuming $f_{\rm sh} = 0.01$ and $T_{\rm eff}$ from eq. (\ref{eq:TeffQPE2}).
 Particularly given the simplicity of our model, the results are reasonably consistent with the flares in source QPE2 detected by eROSITA.